-1B) Choose which of the 4 Liberal Studies Degree options would be best for you-
+1C) Choose which of the 4 Liberal Studies Degree options would be best for you-

+Bachelor's of Arts with a minor (36 units required) - This degree requires that you complete two semesters of a foreign language (this can be waived if you completed two years or more of the same foreign language in high school and graduated from high school before 2012).
+This degree also requires that you complete a minor that is approved by the College of Letters and Sciences.

 Bachelor's of Arts without a minor (54 units required) - This degree requires that you complete two semesters of a foreign language (this can be waived if you completed two years or more of the same foreign language in high school and graduated from high school before 2012).

-Bachelor's of Arts with a minor (36 units required) - This degree requires that you complete two semesters of a foreign language (this can be waived if you completed two years or more of the same foreign language in high school and graduated from high school before 2012).
-This degree also requires a minor that is approved by the College of Letters and Sciences.
+This degree option also requires that you choose a "Focus Area" in consultation with your advisor.

-Bachelor's of Science with a minor (36 units required) - This degree requires that you complete two lab sciences and 5 units of math (above MATH 141) or 3 units of math (above MATH 141) and 3 units of computer science.
-This degree also requires a minor that is approved by the College of Letters and Sciences.
+Bachelor's of Science with a minor (36 units required) - This degree requires that you complete two lab sciences, plus 5 units of math (above MATH 141) or 2 x 3 unit courses in math, statistics, or computer science..
+This degree also requires that you complete a minor that is approved by the College of Letters and Sciences.

-Is Liberal Studies best for you between now & graduation?
-Will a degree in liberal studies give you the skills and credentials necessary for the career you want?
+Is Liberal Studies the best option for meeting your post-graduation goals?
+Will a degree in liberal studies give you the skills and knowledge necessary for the career you want?

 (Note: Step 3 is managed by a variety of university offices and is not controlled by the Liberal Studies Program.
-The information provided here is an overview, but the relevant university offices should be contact for more detailed information. )
+The information provided here is an overview, but the relevant university offices should be contacted for more detailed information. )

 3A) Apply for admission using the online application system.
 As part of your application, indicate that you will be pursuing a Liberal Studies major (and identify which of the 4 liberal studies degree options you have chosen and if you will be taking classes only online).
 Additionally, indicate which term you would like to begin taking classes.

 3C) Next, your application will be reviewed.
 All of your previous coursework will be evaluated and decisions will be made about which credits can transfer to UWW.
-Upon completion of this review, you will receive communication from the admissions office with your admission decision.
+Upon completion of this review, you will receive communication from the Admissions Office with your admission decision.
 If admitted, you will then gain access to WINS and your transfer credit report will be generated.
 [Note: If you find yourself in this waiting period and unsure of your status, please contact the Transfer Coordinator in the Admissions Office.]

 5A) Be sure that all of your holds in WINS (with the exception of an Academic Advising hold which will remain until your advising session) are removed.